-We will treat any child who may be criminally exploited as a victim in the first instance and refer to children’s social care in the first instance.
-If a referral to the police is also required as crimes have been committed on the school premises, these will also be made.
+We will treat any child who may be criminally exploited as a victim in the first instance and using the CERAF form and guidance in our referral to children’s social care.
+If a referral to the police is also required, as crimes have been committed on the school premises, these will also be made.

 - Control, through harm / threat of harm or fraud